Michael Reed BARRATT

 In 1981 he received a bachelor degree in zoology, University of Washington.
 In 1985 he received M.D., Northwestern University

-FAMILY STATUS: Married to Michelle Lynne Sasynuik; they have five children.
+FAMILY STATUS: Married to the former Michelle Lynne Sasynuik; they have five children.

 From May 1991 to July 1992 he worked at JSC in Life Sciences Office and served on the Health Maintenance Facility Project related to the Hyperbaric and Respiratory Subsystems for Space Station Freedom.

-From July 1992 to January 1994 he worked as Surgeon in Space Shuttle Medical Operations Office.
+From July 1992 to January 1994 he worked as NASA Flight Surgeon in Space Shuttle Medical Operations.

 From July 1995 through July 1998, he served as Medical Operations Lead for the International Space Station.
 He was responsible for agreement of medical requirements and standards for all ISS partners, development of the medical equipment requirements for the ISS.
 A frequent traveler to Russia, he worked jointly with colleagues at the Gagarin Cosmonaut Training Center and Institute of Biomedical Problems.